GinoCubeddu/Worcester-Future-Week-Git-Talk/README.md

 * `atom` - Tells the terminal to use the atom text editor to open a file/folder
 * `.` - This means open the current directory, this can be switched out with a file or folder name

-Once you have created your folder we are ready to commit and push the file as we did in steps `4-8` in the previous exercise.
+Once you have created your folder and added your file we are ready to commit and push the file as we did in [Making The First Commit](#Making-The-First-Commit).
 The process was as follows:

 1. Check the current status of your local repo
-2. Add the files that you want to commit that are unstaged
+1. Add the files that you want to commit that are unstaged
-3. Check the status again to ensure the correct files have been added
+1. Check the status again to ensure the correct files have been added
-4. Commit the file(s) with a useful message
+1. Commit the file(s) with a useful message
-5. Push your files to the remote repository (**NOTE:** Push to your branch and not the master branch)
+1. Push your files to the remote repository (**NOTE:** Push to your branch and not the master branch)

 If everything went well you should be able to see your branch on the remote GitHub Repository and be able to open a pull request against the master branch in order to merge your changes.
 To do this follow these steps: